UVA-LavaLab/PIMeval-PIMbench/PIMbench/cpp-vgg13/README.md

 ```
 Note:
  * "-s" to specify the device to use for inference (cpu/cuda).
- * "-n" to specify number of images to be testing in the inferencing.
+ * "-n" to specify the number of images to be tested in the inferencing.

 ### GPU Variant